The Three Gifts From the Wise Men - a Christmas Story

 When Avishai arrived at the inn, he found a small crowd around a young man of 18 years who was answering questions.
 Avishai wiggled his way to the front.
 When the young man was done answering the last question, Avishai asked, “Are you named Matthew?”

-Avishai asked, “I understand you know of the messiah child who was born in Bethlehem 17 years ago.
+Avishai leaned toward Matthew and spoke in a low voice.
+“I understand you know of the messiah child who was born in Bethlehem 17 years ago.
 Is he the Messiah?”

 “And how do you know this?”